XjtuAI/HistoGym/README.md

 - `step(self, action)`: Takes a step in the environment based on the given action.
 - `render(self, mode="save")`: Renders the current state of the environment.

+# License

+This project is licensed under the Apache 2.0 License - see the [LICENSE](LICENSE) file for details.